 Mary Lou (Lou) Brown is a former postmaster and phlebotomist (who knew?!).
 She is known to be a "toothbrush cleaner,” which we know to be an understatement.
 With the skills of a drill sergeant, this lovely, soft-spoken woman can scare dust bunnies away forever.
 Organizing is also her forte, so she and Harley work tirelessly at making the museum look great!
 Lou has never admitted to this, but she may have been a stand-up comedian in a former life.

-Natalie Meyer learned more about the museum through a guided tour, followed by attendance at a Wayzgoose and letterpress workshop.
+Natalie Heil learned more about the museum through a guided tour, followed by attendance at a Wayzgoose and letterpress workshop.
 That’s all it took for her to get hooked and decide she wanted to “contribute to my community and the museum’s legacy.”
 She does just that by lending a hand in any capacity we ask of her, and with an education in fine art print plus experience in woodworking, Natalie expertly fulfills her volunteer tasks.

 Nick Larson completed an internship at Hamilton, stayed on as a volunteer, gained even more remarkable experience at Hatch, returned to volunteer at Hamilton – and ultimately was hired full-time by Hatch.
 It may be obvious that Nick’s favorite task is printing, but he’s also a remarkable designer who (remotely) helps Hamilton any time we ask him to.